citrus/green_eggs_and_spam/README.md

 	    // Here's what your interested in:
 	    %p
-	     = anti_spam_form, "What color is this piece of bacon?" # the first optional argument is your custom question, the second are the form options
+        = anti_spam_form, "What color is this piece of bacon?"

+        // the first optional argument is your custom question, the second is the form options hash

 		  = f.submit 'send'

 Chances are your form is interacting with a model.
-If that's the case, start by adding the validator to your model like so:
+If that's the case, hook up the validator to your model like so:

     class Egg < ActiveRecord::Base

       validates_anti_spam

     end

-Next, setup your controller with the 'magic' `has_anti_spam` method.
+Next, setup your controller with the `has_anti_spam` method.
 This will prepare the controller and give you access to the helper methods.

     class EggsController < ApplicationController